nishan-iicm/nishan-iicm/README.md

 <img  align='right' src="https://github.com/nishan-iicm/Nishan-Agarwal/blob/main/comp.gif" width="530" height="420">
 <br>

-🎓 - I am a Final year Computer Science Undergraduate Student and my drive to develop is ignited by my passion to solve problems with technology.
+🎓 - I am a Computer Science Undergraduate Student and my drive to develop is ignited by my passion to solve problems with technology.
 <br>
 🌻 - I am interested in Full Stack Development and how it is shaping the global economy.
 <br>